tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/视频互动直播/TRTCLiveRoom API (Flutter)_intl_en.md

 | viewId | int    | Called back video view ID |

 - **Common playback:**
-    - If the room list contains the anchor’s `userId`, audience can call `startPlay(userId)` to play the anchor's video after `enterRoom()`.
+    - If the room list contains the anchor's `userId`, audience can call `startPlay(userId)` to play the anchor's video after `enterRoom()`.
     - If audience do not have the anchor's `userId` before room entry, they can find it in the `onAnchorEnter(userId)` callback of `TRTCLiveRoomDelegate`, which is returned after room entry.
-They can then call `startPlay(userId)` to play the anchor’s video.
+They can then call `startPlay(userId)` to play the anchor's video.

 - **Co-anchoring:**
 After co-anchoring is initiated, the anchor will receive the `onAnchorEnter(userId)` callback from `TRTCLiveRoomDelegate` and can call `startPlay(userId), passing in the `userId` returned by the callback to play co-anchoring video.